ganesshkumar/obsidian-plugins-stats-ui/posts/2025-04-13-weekly-plugin-updates.md

 ---
 title: Obsidian Plugin Updates 2025-04-06 to 2025-04-12
-description: "new obsidian plugins from 2025-04-06 to 2025-04-12 - Data Fetcher, Theme toggle, Jira Issue Manager, Anki Integration, White Noise, Rename File to Selection, Related Notes, Browser History, Smart Vault Visualizer, WeWrite"
+description: 'new obsidian plugins from 2025-04-06 to 2025-04-12 - Data Fetcher, Theme toggle, Jira Issue Manager, Anki Integration, White Noise, Rename File to Selection, Related Notes, Browser History, Smart Vault Visualizer, WeWrite'
 excerpt: There are 10 new plugins and 96 plugin updates in the last one week's time.
-publishedDate: "2025-04-13"
+publishedDate: '2025-04-13'
-modifiedDate: "2025-04-13"
+modifiedDate: '2025-04-13'
 tags:
   - weekly-plugin-updates
 ---